Bgolearn/BgoFace/Readme.md

 ## 🖥️ UI Encapsulation Guide

-To package the BgoFace interface into a standalone desktop application:
+To create a standalone desktop version of BgoFace yourself:

 1. **Install Required Packages**